cegeka/Cegeka-Spring-Course/04-cache/exercise.md

 1. In TransactionService, make getAllTransactionsForUser respond faster if it is called twice for the same user in a short amount of time.
 2. Do the same for getAllTransactionsStartedByUser.
-3. Do the same for getAllTransactionsByUserInPound.
-Now run it a few times. <br />
-Wait...are the values changing?
+3. Now run getAllTransactionsByUserInPound a few times. <br /> Wait...are the values changing?
 That should not happen...
 4. Implement the clearCache method in cacheController.